Next Indonesian president named 4-star general despite links to alleged human rights abuses - ExBulletin

 Next Indonesian president named 4-star general despite links to alleged human rights abuses

-Jakarta, Indonesia — Indonesian President Joko Widodo on Wednesday awarded an honorary four-star general rank to Defense Minister Prabowo Subianto, a former high-ranking army officer linked to human rights abuses who emerged as the winner presumed of the presidential election of February 14.
+JAKARTA, Indonesia (AP) Indonesian President Joko Widodo awarded the honorary rank of four-star general to the defense minister on Wednesday.
+Prabowo Subiantoa former high-ranking army officer linked to human rights abuses who emerged as the apparent winner of the February 14 presidential election.

 Widodo presented the honorary promotion to Subianto, 72, in front of senior military and police officials in Jakarta.
 A four-star general is Indonesia's second-highest military rank, usually held by the officer who leads the country's military.